danbochman/Efficient-GAN-Based-Anomaly-Detection-TF2/README.md

 ## Project Structure

 ### bigan module
-- bigan_model.py - includes all the part needed to build and initialize an BiGAN model
+- bigan_model.py - includes all the part needed to build and initialize a BiGAN model
 - bigan_trainer.py - code for the training the BiGAN, saving checkpoint and visualizations to TensorBoard
 - bigan_eval.py - code for running inference on the trained BiGAN with the logic implementation to use it as an anomaly detector + metric visualizations